|Timberland Acres Special Road District #1|

 Duties of the Clerk/Secretary

-1. Keep minutes of all regular and special meetings, an audio tape of the meeting will become part of the minutes.
+Keep minutes of all regular, special and executive session meetings, an audio tape of the

-2. Provide copies of the minutes to all Board Members within two weeks of the meetings.
+Provide copies of the draft minutes to all Board Members and make accessible to the public

 Duties of the Culvert/Driveway Consultant, Grantor of Permits

-2. Issue a permit (Resolution 91-1) to the property owner granting permission to install culverts and driveways.
+Issue a permit (Resolution 91-1) to the property owner granting permission to install culverts

 C. BOARD MEETINGS